 Network Codes and Guidelines

-Regulation (EC) No 715/2009 requires European-wide Network Codes (NC) to be developed by ENTSOG for cross-border network issues and market integration issues.
+Regulation (EU) 2024/1789 requires European-wide Network Codes (NC) to be developed by ENTSOG for cross-border network issues and market integration issues.

-The development phase of the NCs (as well as the EC Guidelines) is now finished.
-ENTSOG is required to monitor and analyse the implementation of NCs and the EC Guidelines and their effect on the harmonisation of applicable rules aimed at facilitating market integration.
+The development phase of the NCs (as well as the EC Guidelines) as required by Regulation (EC) No 715/2009 is completed.
+ENTSOG is now required to monitor and analyse the implementation of NCs and the EC Guidelines and their effect on the harmonisation of applicable rules aimed at facilitating market integration.
 As required, ENTSOG will also continue to actively participate in the further development of the NCs and the Guidelines through the Functionality Process and also the formal amendment process, as required.

 ENTSOG has published a Glossary of existing Definitions from Directive 2009/73/EC, Regulation (EC) No 715/2009 and from all the existing the NCs which form integral parts of this Regulation: Capacity Allocation Mechanisms NC (CAM NC), Balancing NC (BAL NC), Interoperability and Data Exchange NC (INT NC) and Tariff NC (TAR NC).